-Since the ballast water contains microbes and micro-organisms in addition to vegetation and other sea-animals, the pollution aspect is mainly caused to the local species and marine life.
-One very good example of sea-animals causing problems to existing species of marine life would be the huge swell of population of jellyfish in the Black Sea
+Since the ballast water contains microbes and micro-organisms in addition to vegetation and other sea-animals, the pollution aspect is mainly caused by the local species and marine life.
+One very good example of such ecological damage would be the huge swell of the population of jellyfish in the Black Sea.

 Grey Water Pollution

-Classified under the head of greywater, this water accumulation contains not just harmful chemicals but sometimes even metals and minerals too.
+Classified under the head of the greywater, this water accumulation contains not just harmful chemicals but sometimes even metals and minerals too.
 The potency of greywater harming the marine environment is greater because of its high concentration in the oceanic waters.
-According to statistics, the average greywater churned-out of a cruise ship is around 3,30,000 to 9,60,000 million litres a day
+Studies show that a large cruise ship releases around one million gallons of grey water during a single week’s voyage.

-Black water/ Sewage Pollution
+Blackwater/ Sewage Pollution

-The next huge cruise pollution cause is from sewage.
-Classified as blackwater, around 30,000 gallons of sewage is deposited into the ocean by cruise ships.
+Classified as Blackwater, around 210,000 gallons of human sewage is deposited into the ocean by cruise ships during a week’s voyage.
 Sewage includes waste from the toilets and the health facilities provided in the cruise ship.
-Such sewage is rich in bacteria and algae adversely affecting the oceanic life-forms and the entire marine eco-system
+Such sewage is rich in bacteria and algae adversely affecting the oceanic life-forms and the entire marine eco-system.

 Solid Waste Pollution

 Slowly and steadily, even cruise shipping conglomerates have begun to understand the importance and necessity of preserving the marine eco-system.
 For the time being, a better cruise shipping experience with the necessary caution and care for the marine life-forms still remains a dream to be realized and attained.
-Hopefully it will be, in the days and years to come.
+Hopefully, it will be, in the days and years to come.